subquery/subql/docs/quickstart/helloworld-hosted.md

 ![SubQuery project dashboard](../../assets/subquery_project_dashboard.png)

-The dashboard contains lots of useful information such as the network it is using, the GitHub repository URL of the source code it is running, when it was created and last updated and in particular the deployment details.
+The dashboard contains lots of useful information such as the network it is using, the GitHub repository URL of the source code it is running, when it was created and last updated, and in particular the deployment details.

 ## Step 5: deploy your project

-Now that you have created your project within SubQuery, setting up the display behaviour, the next step is to deploy your project making it operational.
+Now that you have created your project within SubQuery Projects, setting up the display behaviour, the next step is to deploy your project making it operational.
 Deploying a version triggers a new SubQuery indexing operation to start, and sets up the required query service to start accepting GraphQL requests.
 You can also deploy new versions to existing projects here.

 You can choose to deploy to various environments such as a production slot or a staging slot.
 Here we'll deploy to a production slot.
 Clicking on the "Deploy" button brings up a screen with the following fields:

 ![Deploy to production slot](../../assets/deploy_production_slot.png)

-- **Commit Hash of new Version:** From GitHub copy the full commit hash of the version of your SubQuery project codebase that you want deployed
+- **Commit Hash of new Version:** From GitHub select the correct commit of the SubQuery project codebase that you want deployed
 - **Indexer Version:** This is the version of SubQuery's node service that you want to run this SubQuery on.
 See [@subql/node](https://www.npmjs.com/package/@subql/node)
 - **Query Version:** This is the version of SubQuery's query service that you want to run this SubQuery on.
 See [@subql/query](https://www.npmjs.com/package/@subql/query)

-Because we only have one commit, we will have nothing in the drop down.
+Because we only have one commit, there is only a single option in the drop down.
 We'll also work with the latest version of the indexer and query version so we will accept the defaults and then click "Deploy Update".

 You’ll then see your deployment in “Processing” status.
-Here, your code is getting deployed onto the SubQuery infrastructure.
+Here, your code is getting deployed onto the SubQuery's managed infrastructure.
 Basically a server is getting spun up on demand and being provisioned for you.
 This will take a few minutes so time to grab a coffee!

 ![Deployment processing](../../assets/deployment_processing.png)